Updated: April 20, 2009

-Tetanus (Lockjaw) is caused by toxin-producing spores of a bacterium Clostridium tetani that inhabit the soil and the bowels of animals and humans.
+Tetanus (Lockjaw) is caused by toxin-producing spores of a bacterium, Clostridium tetani that inhabit the soil and the bowels of animals and humans.
 Unlike other vaccine-preventable diseases, it is not spread from person to person.
+Tetanus infection is most often the result of wound contamination in an unimmunized person or someone who has not had vaccine boosters in many years.
 Tetanus may occur following delivery in the newborn babies of unimmunized women.
-Tetanus infection is most often the result of wound contamination in an unimmunized person or someone who has not had vaccine boosters in many years.
 It may also occur following puncture wounds, animal bites, burns, abrasions and surgery.

 The tetanus toxin causes severe muscle contractions, or spasms.
 Fever, sweating, elevated blood pressure, and rapid heart rate may also occur.
 Spasms of the vocal cords or the muscles of respiration can interfere with breathing, and pneumonia is common.
 Contraction of muscles can be so severe that the spine or other bones are fractured.

-Between 40-60 cases of tetanus are reported in the United States each year, and 30% of those infected with tetanus in the US die.
-Death is more likely in newborn infants of unimmunized mothers and patients over 50.
+Between 40-60 cases of tetanus are reported in the United States each year, and 30% of those infected die.
+Death is more likely in newborn infants of unimmunized mothers and patients over 50 years of age.

 The tetanus vaccine is available as: